-For the first time ever, a motorcycle adventure company is has catered specifically for women riders to the top of the word!
-We go higher than Mount Everest base camp on this life changing new adventure.
-This route that includes the infamous Rohtang Pass, seen on Worlds Craziest Roads TV show, where the big burly truck driver threw the towel in!
+Imagine riding to the highest motorable road in the world with an all female crew!
+We have selected a route that has simply stunning scenery, challenging yet achievable for riders with a couple of years experience and you’ll be immersed in the ancient Ladakhi culture.
+We ride higher than Mount Everest base camp on this life changing new adventure.
+The route that includes the infamous Rohtang Pass, seen on Worlds Craziest Roads TV show, where the big burly male truck driver spat the dummy and went home!

 Before we head to the mountains, we get a taste of India by taking the train to Agra where we’ll explore the grounds and go inside the Taj Mahal, see Akbar’s tomb and the Red Fort before we make our way back to Delhi.
 In 2013, we stumbled upon a closely guarded secret private motorcycle museum in the heart of the motorcycle district of Delhi.
 We’ll try our best to gain access again as it is another mind blowing experience.
 We should have time to explore the spice markets of Old Delhi before we make our way to the bus station.
 An overnight trip will see us head towards the largest and highest mountain range in the world – the might Himalayas.